Azure/Industrial-IoT/deploy/helm/azure-industrial-iot/README.md

 * Details of Azure Storage Account Container that should be used for Common Data Model storage:

   * Container Name.
-You can either manually create a blob container and pass its name to the chart, or just specify desired name of the container.
+You can either manually create a blob container and pass its name to the chart, or specify desired name of the container.
 Then it will be automatically created by the `telemetryCdmProcessor`.
 If container name is not set, then it defaults to `powerbi` and will be created automatically.